MostafaAhmed98/arabic_question_answering/model_implementation/readme.md

 * Loads the fine-tuned model checkpoint.
 * Creates a question-answering pipeline for making predictions.

-This code provides a foundation for fine-tuning a pre-trained model for question answering on Arabic text data, particularly for handling long contexts.
+This code provides a foundation for fine-tuning a pre-trained model for question answering on Arabic text data.